GalvinPython/JSALStats/README.md

 [@jsalstats](https://twitter.com/jsalstats)

 # Channels
-Only active channels are being tweeted out, however, all channel data is fetched to add to the total.
+Only active channels are being tweeted out
-*(Channels tweeted about use estimated data, all the others use YouTube API data)*

 Channels tweeted:
 - JackSucksAtLife
 - JackSucksAtStuff
 - JackSucksAtGeography
-- No Context JackSucksAtLife
 - Geography Stuff 🌎

+# Version 5 notice
+Some files introduced in the old version cause some issues with the rewritten version.
+These files will be deleted or modified at a later date.